LunaAsefaw/sawps/docs/src/user/manual/explore/filters.md

 ![Activity filter](./img/filters-8.png)

-1. **Select:** Select activity type to filter the data based on the activity type.
+1. **Select all:** Select all selects all the activities.
+2. **Show selected activity count:** You will see the count of the activities selected.

 #### 7. Year Range Filter